ucsb/campus-cloud-docs/pages/getting-started.md

 ## [Procure a Campus Cloud Account](#procure-a-campus-cloud-account)
 {% include alert.html type="info" title="Information" content="AWS accounts requested wtih @ucsb.edu emails must be created in the Campus Cloud.
-You will receive an \"error processing your request\" when requesting a AWS Account with a @ucsb.edu email unless it is in the Campus Cloud LZ ." link="apple.com"  %}
+You will receive an \"error processing your request\" when requesting a AWS Account with a @ucsb.edu email unless it is in the Campus Cloud LZ. <a href="https://www.w3schools.com">Visit W3Schools.com!</a>" %}

 [More Info]({{ site.baseurl }}/docs/guidelines/account-request)